-When we fly a patient in one of our aircraft, we are limited to a 500-mile radius from our headquarters in St. Louis because this is the distance our planes can fly without stopping to refuel.
+When we fly a patient in one of our aircraft, we have a 500 to 900 mile radius from our headquarters in St. Louis because this is the distance our planes can fly without stopping to refuel.
 In rare instances, we will exceed this distance by making a pit stop to refuel on the way.

 The majority of our MAT patients are children, but we do transport adults.
 Some common cases are:

 - Children with rare forms of cancer and immune disorders who cannot fly commercially due to their compromised immune systems

 - Individuals with rare diseases that require specialty care not available near their homes

 There is no limit to the types of conditions our patients have.
 The common denominator is that they lack access to the care they need to heal and to hope.
 We use our MAT Program to provide them that access.